 Born in 1978, Pam Glew is a contemporary artist who is best known for her unique bleaching technique on fabric.
 She uses dye and bleach to deconstruct and distress vintage textiles with her own breed of painting.

 Heavily inspired by film, her strong cinematic paintings often reference popular culture with images of actresses, models and the artist herself.
-By painting directly onto antique and found materials, the artist plays with our notion of idols, patriotism and the culture of heritage.
+By painting directly onto antique and found materials, the artist plays with our notion of elevated icons and how we connect with eachother.

 Flags, brocade and American quilts provide a unique surface to paint on.
 By dyeing the fabric a dark shade and painting freehand with bleach, the portrait slowly develops during the painting process.
 The fabric is bleached many times to create contrast and the material is washed each time to remove the chemicals.
 The result is a timeless image, which appears to emerge from the cloth.